Tear Trough fillers

-Tear troughs are the hollows between the lower eyelid and the cheeks.
+Tear troughs are the hollows between the lower Eyelid and the cheeks.
 In many cases, tear troughs are genetic rather than a result of aging and often appear even in the teenage years.
-Tear troughs can be corrected by injecting dermal filler directly in the groove between the lower eyelid and cheek.
-This lifts the tear trough to the lower eyelid and cheek level, smoothing the area’s appearance.
-Normally the type of filler used is hyaluronic acid filler, such as Restylane, Belotero, and Juvederm, which in this case, Juvederm Volbella filler was used as it is the thinnest filler on the market.
-Hyaluronic acid is a compound that your body makes naturally, so it’s unlikely to cause bad reactions, but it does degrade over time, meaning that your fillers are temporary.
+Tear troughs can be corrected by injecting dermal filler directly in the groove between the lower Eyelid and cheek.
+This lifts the tear trough to the lower Eyelid and cheek level, smoothing the area’s appearance.
+Normally, the type of filler used is hyaluronic acid, such as Restylane, Belotero, and Juvederm.
+Juvederm Volbella filler was used in this case as it is the thinnest filler on the market.
+Hyaluronic acid is a compound that your body makes naturally, so it’s unlikely to cause bad reactions, but it degrade over time, meaning that your fillers are temporary.

-A female in her mid 40’s came in with concerns regarding her tear troughs (under eyes).
+A female in her mid-40s came in with concerns regarding her tear troughs (under her eyes).
 She had hollowness and black shadows surrounding this area due to weight loss.
-After carefully reviewing her options and keeping her medical history in mind, we decided to proceed with Juvederm Volbella fillers by using a blunt cannula allowing the needle to pass through, requiring only one poke.
-This specific procedure was done in under 15 minutes, including the numbing cream application process.
+After carefully reviewing her options and keeping her medical history in mind, we decided to proceed with Juvederm Volbella fillers using a blunt cannula, allowing the needle to pass through, requiring only one poke.
+This procedure, including the numbing cream application, was done in under 15 minutes.

 We used a blunt cannula to allow the needle to go through smoothly.
-You may feel a slight poke, almost like a pinch, during the injection of the fillers.
-To minimize bruising and swelling, the chiller was used after the procedure.
+You may feel a slight poke, almost like a pinch, during the injection of the tear through fillers.
+To minimize bruising and swelling, we used the chiller after the procedure.

 The cost of this procedure varies depending on how much filler is needed.
 In this case study, we used one syringe of filler.
 Therefore, the price was $750.00 plus tax.

-The main side effects are bruising and swelling, which lasts up to 4-5 days but varies with each person depending on their skin type.
+The main side effects of tear trough fillers are bruising and swelling, which lasts up to 4-5 days but varies with each person, depending on their skin type.

 Inserted below are before and after pictures that were taken two weeks apart.
 You can see an immediate change right after the procedure, and they only get better over the next two weeks.